ABOUT THE HART AWARDS

 The awards recognise local governments and community organisations/groups that are Helping Achieve Reconciliation Together.
 Nominations should be initiatives that demonstrate Aboriginal and Torres Strait Islander and non-Aboriginal people working together, and initiatives that have contributed to strengthening relationships, respect and understanding while demonstrating a commitment to Aboriginal self-determination.

-The HART Awards will be presented at an event in Melbourne on Friday 31 May 2019, during National Reconciliation Week.
+The HART Awards were presented on Friday 31 May 2019, during National Reconciliation Week.

-All winners will receive an award.
-The community category winner will also be awarded a prize of $1000 to support their reconciliation initiatives.
+All winners received an award.
+The community category winner was awarded a prize of $1000 to support their reconciliation initiatives.

-The short-listed and winning initiatives will be profiled in a booklet and promoted on the websites of Reconciliation Victoria, VLGA, Local Government Victoria and Bank Australia to provide inspiration for other organisations and communities.
+The short-listed and winning initiatives have been profiled in a booklet and promoted on the websites of Reconciliation Victoria, VLGA, Local Government Victoria and Bank Australia to provide inspiration for other organisations and communities.

 Local Government Category